xmondo/chaos_functions/README.md

 # Usage

+Adjust all script variable to match your environmnt.

 ### Animated Chaotic Functions

 1. The <b><i>ChaosTrigPlot</i></b> class <b><i>fplot</i></b> function returns an array of values for the chaotic function of choice; simply uncomment the chaotic function you wish to animate.